 Having spent his national service as a flight mechanic, working with Brigand Torpedo Bombers, Eddie is a long-time member of the High Peak Model Aero Club, building and flying model aircraft at a site to the south of Buxton.

 “There’s a couple of jet engine aircraft there.
 The site is just big enough for them to take off and there’s quite a lot of drone racing that goes on there now.
 I’ve got a big drone with a Go Pro camera and I can fly and view the High Edge Raceway with that and take photographs, although I’m starting to wind down my flying a bit now.”

-Having only moved into The Bridges in January, Eddie and Mabel have already been entertaining in their new home.
+Having moved, Eddie and Mabel have been enjoying entertaining in their new home.

 Mabel said: “All our daughters and son-in-laws have been to visit and we have four grandchildren now.
 Two are in their last year of university, one’s doing a mechanical engineering apprenticeship and one’s about to take her A Levels and they all come here as well.

 “We’ve eaten in the restaurant several times, either when we’ve had people over for lunch or just the two of us.
 We’ve had our old neighbours over for lunch and we’ve got two friends coming over for coffee this afternoon.
 We’ve had a couple of drinks with our nextdoor neighbours too.
 Everyone here is very friendly and very nice.